Skip to main content

 The Future of Area Code 267

-Demand for Philadelphia numbers remains strong, and the region has planned ahead: the 445 overlay was added on February 3, 2018 to guarantee decades of supply.
+Demand for Philadelphia numbers remains strong, and the region has planned ahead.
+The 445 overlay was added on February 3, 2018 to guarantee decades of supply.
 With no further relief projected before 2050, a 267 number secured today keeps its value for the long haul.

 The Prestige Factor of Area Code 267